NGLPteam/nglp-orchestration/README.md

 This project uses docker and docker-compose to setup a development environment for the NGLP platforms.
 You'll need to install a [current version of docker](https://docs.docker.com/docker-for-mac/install/).

-The docker-compose file in this root expects to find the frontend application at ../frontend.
-To satisfy this requirement, clone `NGLPteam/nglp-wdp-frontend` at the same level as this repository.
-We'll remove this dependency as we develop this further.

 Start things up with `docker-compose up`.

 The following containers will be started: